 There are different ways to pay interest depending on the type of loan you obtain.
 The most common include:

-- Installment Debt: Loans where the interest costs are already reflected into your monthly payment are commonly referred to as installment loans.
+Loans, where the interest costs are already reflected into your monthly payment, are commonly referred to as installment loans.
 With each payment you make, a portion goes toward reducing your debt aka the principal.
 The other portion goes toward the interest cost.
-Examples of installment loans include a mortgage, auto loan and student loans.
+Examples of installment loans include a mortgage, auto loan, and student loans.